 6. How will PSD2 benefit potential market entrants and contribute to the Single Market?

-Since the PSD was adopted in 2007, new services have emerged in the area of internet payments, where so called third party providers (TPPs) offer specific payment solutions or services to customers.
+Since the adoption of PSD1, new services emerged in the area of internet payments, where so called third party providers (TPPs) offer specific payment solutions or services to customers.
 For example, there are services which collect and consolidate information on the different bank accounts of a consumer in a single place ("account information services - AIS").
 These services will typically allow consumers to have a global view on their financial situation and to analyse their spending patterns, expenses, financial needs in a user-friendly manner.
 Other third party providers facilitate the use of online banking to make internet payments (so-called "payment initiation services - PIS").
 They help to initiate a payment from the user account to the merchant account by creating a software “bridge” between these accounts, fill-in the information necessary for a transfer (amount of the transaction, account number, message) and inform the merchant once the transaction has been initiated.

 Until now, entering the market of payments was complicated for TPPs, as many barriers were preventing them from offering their solutions on a large scale and in different Member States.
 With these barriers removed, more competition is expected with new players entering new markets and offering cheaper solutions for payments to more and more consumers throughout Europe.
 The TPPs will have to follow the same rules as the traditional payment service providers: registration, licensing and supervision by the competent authorities.
 In addition, new security requirements included in the text of the PSD2 will oblige all payment service providers to step up the security around online payments.